Guide: Using Google Analytics 4 with Databox

 Metric Considerations

-- For all Basic and Custom Metrics, a maximum of 10,000 results is synced from Google Analytics.
+• For all Basic and Custom Metrics, a maximum of 100 thousand results are synced from Google Analytics.

 Granularity Restrictions